 You can do many things to earn a living, and driving a truck is one of them.

-After all, the truck driving industry of the USA is flourishing with a range of opportunities you can avail.
+After all, the truck driving industry in the USA is flourishing with a range of opportunities.
 Most employers will consider hiring an individual with a clean record and a commercial driver's license.
-Additionally, such individuals must also pass a drug screening and background check.
+Additionally, such individuals must pass a drug screening and background check.
 You should have an understanding of the different types of truck driving jobs before you apply for one.

 Here are a few types of jobs you will find in the truck driving industry.